“An hour of planning can save you ten hours of doing.” – Dale Carnegie

 Step 2: Get approval on your proposed posts

 Once you’ve created your calendar, you need to get approval from a superior or a client in a different city, region, or country.
 Or maybe your copy needs an editor or writer to make sure there are no errors in your copy.

 For account managers, social media managers, and social media executives, keeping clients happy is priority number one.
 The best way to do this is to ensure that their experience is as simple, effortless, and intuitive as possible.

 At my previous agency, we managed the social media accounts of many artists, festivals, and events.
 In one example, we lost a client due to a pricing issue.
 Although disappointing for the team to lose a client, they were back under contract with us within the month.

 Why may you ask?
 Because our approval system was simple, easy to use, and available to use from mobile.
 The rival marketing agency was using inefficient spreadsheets to get the approval of the proposed content from their clients, and thus the approval process was confusing, unclear, and ineffective.

 This is where Process Street helps you make the approval process as efficient and straightforward as possible for your client or team.
 And it’s free!

 Our free social media content calendar process template is loaded with workflow automation features like conditional logic, role assignments, approvals, and stop tasks to make your checklist work for you.
 Once you run the template, anyone you assign can access Process Street from their computer or iOS device, where they can conveniently approve or reject the content.

-If approved, you are free to schedule your content on your chosen scheduling tool.
+If approved, you are free to schedule your content on your chosen social media management tool.
 If rejected, they must leave a comment to explain their reasoning for rejecting the content.
 You can then go back in, fix the issue, and get approval.
 Simple, quick, and free to use!